 - Narali Purnima: The sacred observance of offering coconut to the Sea to admire Lord Varuna who is the divinity of waterbodies.

 - Avani Avittam: South-Indian Brahmins wear sacred thread, followed by Gayatri Japa Sankalpam on River banks.

 - Balaram Jayanthi: the day when Balaram God was born.

-- Amarnath yatra’s last day: very famous Amarnath Yatra begins from Guru Purnima and finishes on the day Shravan Purnima.
+- Amarnath yatra’s last day: very famous Amarnath Yatra begins from Guru Purnima and finishes on Shravan Purnima.